Ultimate Travel Guide to Bulgaria

 This brings me to my last point about transport… renting a car.

 Renting a car in Bulgaria is by far the easiest way to see anything outside of Sofia.
-There is little organized transportation from Sofia to pretty much all the “must-see” locations, especially outside tourist season.
+There is little organized transportation from Sofia to pretty much all the “must-see” locations, especially outside the tourist season.
 But don’t be intimidated, the roads are clear and easy to navigate, and gas stations are plentiful.
 One important thing to note, however, is that Bulgarian roads are notorious for being FILLED with potholes.
 The main issue with this is that car rental companies in Bulgaria will provide you with insurance for everything except the tires.

 As an additional heads up — to get anywhere outside of Sofia, you’re looking at no less than a couple of hours journey, each way.
 This may seem intimidating for some, but honestly, the drives through the country are gorgeous and it’s totally worth it 🙂